outscale/simugreen/README.md

 ```
 terraform init
 ```
 This creates several folders to keep Terraform states.
 Don't touch them.
-They are managed by Terraform and excluded from version control.
+They are managed by Terraform and excluded from the version control.

 ## Set Access and Secret keys